 - Gutters can also be an entry point for insects like ants, spiders, and termites.
 Keep an eye out for any of these to prevent infestations and structural damage to your home that can result from these pests entering your attic or walls.

 - Water flow is essential for the gutters because it helps them stay clear of debris and keeps them clean, so you don’t have to worry about water damage.
 In addition, observing the flow of water can help you determine if there are any problems with your gutters or downspouts.

 - All gutters should have a screen or guard that prevents debris from flowing into your home.
 When the exterior of these screens becomes clogged, water will back up and cause water damage.

 Although gutters are an important part of your home’s exterior, they do need to be maintained correctly in order to avoid damage.
 If you neglect them for too long, you could end up with some very costly problems to fix.
-By understanding how to inspect your gutters correctly and working with a gutter professional to take care of any potential issues, you can avoid this.
+By understanding how to inspect your gutters correctly and working with a gutter professional such as Mr Roof to take care of any potential issues, you can avoid this.